Pulmonary Hypertension Demographics, Frequency and Associated Factors among Chronic Obstructive Pulmonary Disease Patients in Tertiary Care Hospitals

 Abstract

-Objective: To determine the demographics, frequency and associated factors of pulmonary hypertension among chronic obstructive pulmonary disease (COPD) patients in a tertiary care hospital.
+Objective: To determine the demographics, frequency and associated factors of pulmonary hypertension among chronic obstructive pulmonary disease (COPD) patients in tertiary care hospitals.

-Methodology: After ethical approval, this cross-sectional study included 217 patients with COPD using convenient sampling technique.
-This study was done at the Federal Government Polyclinic Hospital, Islamabad in six months from January 2024 to December 2024.
-All the patients underwent a comprehensive evaluation to assess the presence, severity, and underlying cause of pulmonary hypertension (PH) after informed consent.
-Data was collected through a semi-structured proforma with sections of socio-demographic parameters of the participants, behavioral factors such as smoking, alcohol consumption and clinical comorbidities such as congestive heart failure (CHF) and HIV infection.
-The data was analyzed using the SPSS version 25 of the Statistical Package for the Social Sciences (SPSS).
+Methodology: This cross-sectional study was done at the Federal Government Polyclinic Hospital and Pakistan Atomic Energy Commission Hospital, from October 2022 to September 2023, included 217 patients with COPD using convenient sampling technique.
+This study All the patients underwent a comprehensive evaluation to assess the presence, severity, and underlying cause of pulmonary hypertension (PH) after informed consent.
+Data was collected through a semi-structured proforma with sections of socio-demographic parameters of the participants, environmental risk factors such as smoking, exposure to biomass smoke and clinical comorbidities such as congestive heart failure (CHF).

-Conclusion: The study found that COPD patients have a higher prevalence of pulmonary hypertension.
-Factors such as male gender, old age, alcohol consumption, smoking and congestive heart failure are identified as factors increasing the risk of developing pulmonary hypertension.
+Conclusion: Our study showed that the frequency of pulmonary hypertension is high in COPD patients.
+Male gender, old age, smoking, exposure to biomass smoke and congestive heart failure are identified as factors increasing the risk of developing pulmonary hypertension.

 Author Biographies